Note to Students

 - Fieldwork is divided into two stages of professional performance with progressively higher expectations, level I and level II fieldwork.

-- There are three level I fieldworks, each one for 40 hours, and two level II fieldworks, each for 12 weeks full-time.
+- There are three level I fieldworks and two level II fieldworks.
+Each Level II fieldwork is for 12 weeks full-time.

 Where are the fieldwork sites located?